 Lexia Learning is one of the best-known and most highly respected reading technology companies in the world.
-Headquartered in Concord, Massachusetts, Lexia was founded 28 years ago with private funding and grants obtained from the National Institute of Child Health and Human Development.
+Headquartered in Concord, Massachusetts, Lexia was founded 29 years ago with private funding and grants obtained from the National Institute of Child Health and Human Development.
 Today, the company maintains a keen focus on its promise to improve student literacy through the use of technology, and has helped millions of students build reading skills.
 In 2008, EdNET recognized Lexia Learning with its “EdNET Impact Award,” given to the company making the most important contributions in the education industry through products and services.
+In 2013, Lexia was acquired by Rosetta Stone.

 Lexia Reading: A Technology-Based Approach to Reading Instruction

-Designed as an essential component of every reading curriculum, Lexia Reading provides explicit, systematic, personalized learning on foundational reading skills, and delivers norm-referenced performance data without interrupting the flow of instruction to administer a test.
+Designed as an essential component of every reading curriculum, Lexia Reading Core5 provides explicit, systematic, personalized learning on foundational reading skills, and delivers norm-referenced performance data without interrupting the flow of instruction to administer a test.
 This scalable, research-proven, technology-based system predicts students’ year-end performance and provides teachers data-driven action plans to help differentiate instruction.
-Lexia Reading advances reading skills development for all students pre–K through grade four, and helps intensify and accelerate learning for at-risk students in grades 4–12.
+Lexia Reading Core5 advances reading skills development for all students pre–K through grade five, and Lexia Strategies, Lexia's program for older students, helps intensify and accelerate learning for at-risk students in grades 6–12.

 All of Lexia’s products are designed according to the latest scientific findings in education and interface design, and are tested for outcomes in schools.
 Lexia has self-funded much of its own research and maintains a substantial national database of student performance data.
 Additional research funding from state and federal agencies including the National Institute of Child Health and Human Development and the National Institute of Standards and Technology.